zippy/ceptr/README.md

     make ceptr

-This will build a ceptr node running the command-line receptor, which is currently very primitive, with just one command "time". more coming soon!
+This will build a ceptr node running the command-line receptor, which is currently very primitive, with just four commands "time" (which returns a Tick semantic tree) "receptors" (which lists the currently active receptors) "debug" (which toggles debug mode) and "quit". more coming soon!

 For some guidance on getting the code-base to compile on Windows using Eclipse see: https://github.com/zippy/ceptr/blob/master/ceptr-eclipse-csharp-interface.txt  (Note: this hasn't been tested recently...)